DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 * `npm_host_usage`
 * `profiled_host_usage`

-In order to migrate to the v2 API, users should map specified usage types to the new names.
+In order to migrate to the v2 API, map specified usage types to the new names.

 #### Timeseries usage type